darkred/Userscripts/GreasyFork_-_add_a_send_PM_to_user_button_in_Greasyfork_profile_pages_-_for_Cik/README.md

 example:
 ![](https://i.imgur.com/LUN73U5.gif)

-*Notes: the button doesn't appear in your own Greasyfork profile page, and it only works when you are logged in, for obvious reasons*.
+*Notes: the button doesn't appear in your own Greasyfork profile page,
+and it only works when you are logged in, for obvious reasons
+Also, it works even with Citrus GFork disabled.*.
 <br>

 **<u>Update 11/12/2016</u>**: